Longhorn Logo

 Longhorn Network Emblem

 The logo creators decided to experiment with typography and developed custom glyphs for the inscription.
 At the same time, the font is similar to Akkordeon Ten by Emtype Foundry.
 In both cases, the letters are bold and massive, elongated vertically.
 Only a few details differ: in Longhorn Network, for example, the gap inside the “R” has an oval shape, and the bottom of the “G” seems smoother due to the cut on the vertical stroke.
 The font helps draw viewers’ attention to the television brand name because both words are translated in upper case.
-And the narrow letter spacing doesn’t impair the readability of the text at all.
+The narrow letter spacing doesn’t impair the text’s readability.

 The color Burnt Orange (#BF5700) was taken from the official palette of UT Austin’s athletic department.
 It ties the network and the Texas Longhorns together on an identity level.
-This shade is used for the left half of the rectangle and the first line of the lettering.
-Everything else is painted black, except for the white bull’s head, whose silhouette is formed by the negative space.
+This shade is used for the rectangle’s left half and the lettering’s first line.
+Everything else is painted black except the white bull’s head, whose silhouette is formed by the negative space.
 This contrast makes the logo clear and stylish.
 There are also affinities with university teams: their main colors are orange and white, but in some cases, tiger coloring is used.